 Even for those who have taken Sanibel Island vacations many times, there remain more than enough sights, activities and undiscovered places to keep their visit interesting.
 Although many will want to “just lay there” on the beach and relax – highly recommended by the way – Sanibel has much more to offer.
 Sanibel and Captiva are scattered with many attractions geared toward lovers of nature, nightlife, history, art and fine dining.

 The J.N.
 “Ding” Darling National Wildlife Refuge is the largest and most well known of Sanibel’s natural treasures.
 By area, the refuge covers fully half of the island and allows hundreds of species of animals to flourish.
+Criss-crossed with walking and bike paths, the refuge is a joy to linger in and is a rare sample of original Florida coastal habitat.

 Old Town Sanibel is one of the island’s top vacation destinations.
-Located near the lighthouse on the island’s eastern edge, the town has always been the modest but quaint and charming hub of activity on the island.
+Located near the lighthouse on the island’s eastern edge, the town has always been the modest but charming hub of activity on the island.
 Inns, shops, restaurants and other establishments line the streets, with giant bearded live oaks providing shade and beauty.
 Many visitors feel their Sanibel Island vacations would not be complete without a walking tour of the Old Town.
 Created by the Sanibel Historical Society, the “tour to yesteryear” is just over 2 miles long.
 Tour maps are available at the Visitor Center and the Historical Museum.